-However, if you feel confident about what your knowledge and preparation, it’s very likely that most people won’t even realise that something went wrong.
+However, if you feel confident about your knowledge and preparation, it’s very likely that most people won’t even realize that something went wrong.

 Use the little time you have for preparation efficiently

-Instead of worrying about how you’re going to make a presentation unprepared, use the little time you have for preparation for review.
+Instead of worrying about how you’re going to make a presentation unprepared, use the little time you have for preparation.
 Do you know how an ordinary person would spend this time?
 Worrying about having to make a presentation.
 It’s a waste of time that won’t make your presentation any performance better.

 Therefore, use your preparation time effectively and, say, make a quick plan about what you’ll talking about (or leave out).
 Write down the main points and use them as notes.

 If possible, have a look at the venue and think about what can be improved.
 This way, you’ll avoid being seen and not heard, or vice versa.